Roma means human

 Quite a few people advised us to go to Mesteshukar ButiQ: “If you look for examples of real social enterprise in Romania, this is the case”.

-They needed help especially since 2010 when the law changed, making it impossible for individual craftsman to sell without opening a proper business with all documents and invoices involved.
+They needed help especially since 2010 when the law changed, making it impossible for individual craftsmen to sell without opening a proper business with all documents and invoices involved.

-For some of the craftsmen changing their traditional designs was not really easy task.
+For some of the craftsmen changing their traditional designs was not really an easy task.

 Some of them don’t understand why they should work so much more for quite a similar thing.
 You need more effort for new products.
 It was a struggle at the beginning but now it’s normal for them, we come with designers and they are willing to try.
 They realized it will not last if we don’t change something.

 Another challenge is sustainability.